 1 teaspoon vanilla extract

 20 frozen dark sweet cherries

 1 to 2 tablespoons agave nectar (optional)

-Place milk, vanilla, and dates in a food processor or high powered blender and combine well.
+Place milk, vanilla, and dates in a food processor or high-powered blender (like a Vitamix) and combine well.
 Add frozen pineapple and blend again.
 Add the frozen cherries and blend once more, until creamy.
 If using agave nectar, add and combine briefly.